huj31415/Historian-Expanded/Documentation/Tags.md

 * `<Vessel>` Name of the active vessel or Kerbal.
 Example: _Jebediah Kerman_, _Kerbal X_
 * `<VesselType>` # the type of the current vessel.
 Will be one of `Base`, `Debris`, `EVA`, `Flag`, `Lander`, `Probe`, `Rover`, `Ship`, `SpaceObject`, `Station`, `Plane`, `Relay`, `Unknown`
 * `<Target>` # Name of currently targeted vessel or body (if any)
-* `<Crew>` # Name of all the crew members, separated by commas, on the active vessel (Only available in Flight Mode).
+* `<Crew(isList, isShort, showSuffix, traits)>` # Name of all the crew members, separated by commas, on the active vessel (Only available in Flight Mode).
 If the vessel is a probe, it will display "Unmanned".
 If the vessel is space debris, it will display "N/A".
+[More info](Tags-Crew.md).
 Example: _Jebediah Kerman, Bill Kerman_
 * `<StageNumber>` The number of the currently active stage.
 This will be the same as the number displayed in the staging controls at the bottom left of the flight screen UI.

 ### Location